cdransf/cd-11ty/src/posts/2014/fastmail-in-fluid-app.md

 Are you currently using Fastmail in a Fluid instance?
 Or do you have a particular web client you prefer?
 I'm currently pretty happy with this setup and already have a few other ideas for URL handlers and scripts I plan on trying out.

-If you don't use Fastmail, I would highly recommend it and you can [sign up for it here](http://www.fastmail.com/?STKI=11917049).
+If you don't use Fastmail, I would highly recommend it, and you can [sign up for it here](http://www.fastmail.com/?STKI=11917049).

-**Edit (10.29.2014):** Updated the script to reflect Fastmail's new TLD (.com as opposed to .fm that they previously used; thanks to [Keith Bradnam for the heads up](http://keithbradnam.com).
+**Edit (10.29.2014):** Updated the script to reflect Fastmail's new TLD (.com as opposed to .fm that they previously used; thanks to [Keith Bradnam for the heads-up](http://keithbradnam.com).

 **Edit (1.29.2017):** Updated the compose URL to reflect Fastmail's new compose routing.
-Thanks [Fred Barker](http://fredbarker.com)!
+Thanks, [Fred Barker](http://fredbarker.com)!